Developer Guide

 Expected: All the items are sorted in order of descending quantity. - Incorrect sort commands to try:

-,sort quantity
+sort,sort quantity

 Expected: Error details shown in the status message.